ziirish/burp-ui/docs/usage.rst

 `Burp-UI`_ has been written with modularity in mind.
 The aim is to support `Burp`_ from the stable to the latest versions. `Burp`_ exists in two major
 versions: 1.x.x and 2.x.x.
 The version 2.x.x is currently in heavy development and should bring a lot of improvements, but also a lot of rework especially regarding the ``status port`` which is the main communication system between `Burp`_ and `Burp-UI`_.

-Both versions are supported by `Burp-UI`_ thanks to its modular design.
+Both `Versions`_ are supported by `Burp-UI`_ thanks to its modular design.
 The consequence is you have various options in the configuration file to suite every bodies needs.

-There are also different modules to support `Authentication`_ and `ACL`_ support within the web-interface.
+There are also different modules to support `Authentication`_ and `ACL`_ within the web-interface.

 `Burp-UI`_ tries to be the less intrusive possible, nevertheless it ships with the ability to manage `Burp`_'s configuration files.
 This feature requires